PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and both outer boundaries.
 The eventual phase should use one frozen ModelIR/ layout/diagnostics context, two direct owner imports, two stable IDs, and a fresh shared scope per build.

+That pair now uses `LateSPPConcatUnaryConvContext` and two stable IDs in `passes/late_spp_concat_unary_conv_orchestration.py`.
+Both owners are direct imports, and every builder creates one fresh scope shared by the two immutable invocations.
+The historical helper is a zero-argument delegate at the same terminal boundary.
+The efficiency fixture now exercises the explicit runner and retains one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.